pmcoder6105/recyclerush/presentationscript.md

 ### Impact and Goals:

 Our ultimate goal is to raise awareness about waste sorting and make recycling habits second nature.
 Whether you're a student, a professional, or just someone looking for a fun game, Recycling Rush turns an everyday responsibility into an exciting game.
 Thank you for letting me share Recyclign Rush with you.
 I hope this game inspires players to take small but meaningful steps towards a more sustainable future.

+#### Developers Notes:

+Using this for the many environmentally friendly hackathons found on Devpost.
+Those being:
+    - Hack4Humanity
+    - EduLearns
+    - Smart City
+    - Nature Hacks